AtlanticR/MSP/SearchPEZ/code/README.md

 **studyArea** |

 #### table_narwc
-*creat table of overlapping data from NARWC database
+* create table of overlapping data from NARWC database

 [_example use_](#table_narwc)